Logical blocks for fault-tolerant topological quantum computation: Elements of topological computation

 \textbf{Symmetries.} Before defining features of the surface code, we first examine its symmetries.
 The symmetries of the surface code allow us to explicitly construct topological features, as well as to discuss the relationships between them.
 We refer to any locality-preserving unitary operation (a unitary that maps local operators to local operators) that leaves the bulk codespace invariant as a \emph{symmetry} of the code.
 Transversal logical gates acting between one or more copies of a code are examples of symmetries.
-Symmetry operations can also be understood as an operation that, when applied to the code(s), generates a permutation on the anyon labels that leaves the behavior of the anyons (i.e., their braiding and fusion rules) unchanged (e.g., see Ref.~\cite{yoshida2017gapped}).
-For a single surface code there is only one nontrivial symmetry generator, which for the surface code in Fig.~\ref{figToricCode} is induced by a translation that shifts the checkerboard pattern on the square lattice in either the horizontal of vertical direction.
+Symmetry operations can also be understood as an operation that, when applied to the code(s), generates a permutation on the anyon labels that leaves the behavior of the anyons (i.e., their braiding and fusion rules) unchanged (see, e.g., Refs.~\cite{beverland2016protected, yoshida2017gapped}).
+For a single surface code, there is only one nontrivial symmetry generator, which for the surface code in Fig.~\ref{figToricCode}, is realized by shifting the checkerboard pattern by one unit in either the horizontal or vertical direction.
 This symmetry permutes the primal and dual anyons, as shown in Fig.~\ref{figToricCode} (bottom left), and we refer to it as the \emph{primal-dual symmetry} or $\zz_2$ (translation) symmetry.